- How we protect you

 CHALLENGE – Could it be fake?
 It’s okay to reject, refuse or ignore requests.
 Only fraudsters will try to rush or panic you.

-PROTECT – Contact your bank immediately if you think you’ve fallen victim to a scam & report it to Action Fraud on 0300 123 2040 or at www.actionfraud.police.uk.
+PROTECT – Contact your bank right away if you think you’ve been scammed.
+Also report it to Action Fraud on 0300 123 2040 or visit www.actionfraud.police.uk.

-Because deep down, you probably already know these basic rules on how to beat financial fraud – you just need to take a deep breath and stay calm enough to remember them.
+You already know these basic rules to prevent fraud – just take a deep breath and stay calm to remember them.

-- Never disclose security details, such as your PIN or full banking password
+1. Never share your security details, like your PIN or full banking password.

-- Don’t assume an email or phone call is authentic
+2. Don’t assume an email or phone call is real.

-- Don’t be rushed – a genuine organisation won’t mind waiting
+3. Don’t be rushed – a genuine company will wait.

-- Stay in control – don’t panic or make a decision you’ll regret
+5. Stay in control – don’t panic or make a decision you’ll regret.

 UK Finance educational material